NastaranTork/MLClassifiers/Random Forest/README.md

 __As a result, the whole point of thr random forest is bootstap + aggregating = bagging.
 Bootstapping makes new data for each random tree and using subset of features leads to correlation between trees.

 __log n^2 (n is the total number of features) can be a good idea for number of features for each tree.

+## Implementation
+**I) Data Evaluation:** Depends on the data and concept of the project, you can use different ways to evaluate your data but some tricks are general like: data.shape, data.describe() [for quick summary statistics], plot.

+**II) Data Preparation:**
+      __One-Hot Encoding: Converting categorical features to numerical ones without an arbitrary ordering.

+      __Features and Target: Specifying the feature that you wanna predict and removing it from your data

+      __Trainnig and Testing: Splitting your data

+      __Baseline: a maximum error that you hope to decrease it by prediction ability if your model

+**III) Training Data:** In this step, you just need to import the model that you wanna use (here we used Random Forest).
+Then you have to define your model parameters and in random forest, I just needed to define the number of decision trees

+**IV) Testing Model:**  Calculate the error of your model by using testing data